Multi-Objective $\textit{min-max}$ Online Convex Optimization: Experimental Results

 \begin{itemize} \item We consider $K=3$ separate objectives, each with its own logistic loss function defined by fixed but distinct parameter vectors $w_\text{star}[k]$ and mean feature shifts $\mu[k]$. \item Every \texttt{switch\_interval} steps (here set to 100), one objective becomes significantly harder by adding a \textbf{large mean shift} ($\texttt{shift\_magnitude}=5.0$) to its feature distribution.
 This creates abrupt changes in which objective dominates the cumulative loss objective function. \item \textbf{Data generation:} For each round $t$, and for each objective $k$, a feature matrix $Z$ of size $m \times d$ is generated from a Gaussian distribution centered at the shifted mean.
 Labels $y$ are generated from a logistic model using $w_\text{star}[k]$ (is a hidden “true” parameter vector for objective $k$.
 It defines how that objective behaves.), with additional noise introduced via random sampling. \end{itemize}

-We clearly see in Fig. \ref{fig:regret_switching} that Algorithm \ref{alg:main} (OGD+{\it Hedge}) adapts better to changing conditions than FTRL, since worst‑case objective changes over time, making past loss information misleading for FTRL.
+We clearly see in Fig. \ref{fig:regret_switching} that Algorithm \ref{alg:main} ({\it Hedge}+OGD) adapts better to changing conditions than FTRL, since worst‑case objective changes over time, making past loss information misleading for FTRL.